bmuriithi1/mars-rover-program/README.md

     - Class for robot with:
         - properties defining direction, orientation and possible next moves based on directions
         - instance methods for moving/rotating robot
-- Add unit tests to functions (and expand them to cater for different inputs) to src/tests
+- Add unit tests to src/tests for thev various functions
-    - eg. Regex functions are pretty rigid at the moment, they only accept the exact string format specified in instructions
     - use pytest to test functions locally or whilst building program.
+- Improve regex used to parse input:
+    - Set realistic limits on grid sizes/max no of commands to prevent program crashing or taking very long to execute
+    - Provide help to user by breaking down regex command and detecting what might be missing.
 - Improve error handling
     - Use python logging module to print warnings/errors (can set severity using inbuilt lib funcs)
-    - Use `try except` statements to gracefully deal with errors particularly expected ones.
+    - Use `try except` statements to gracefully deal with errors, particularly expected ones.
+    - For input errors, prompt user to input (up to a limited no of times before exiting program) if input is incorrect first time.
 - Add docstrings to all functions describing function, expected inputs and expected outputs
     - See example in `parse_board_details` function
 - Clean up comments in code (and action any comments relating to improving functionality)